TheSupremeToast/Spotify-Analysis/README.md

 To get your own personal data go to spotify.com -> account -> privacy -> request data

 If you want to use my script, unzip your data folder into the input folder and follow the instructions in teh notebook

+Instructions for live logging capabilities and using the React app will be added soon

+## Dependencies
+- pandas
+- orjson
+- spotipy (required for live logger)